-In order to obtain an "Economics and Finance" degree, a student may fail at most one core module.
+In order to obtain an "Economics, Finance and Management" degree, a student may fail at most one core module.
 Students who fail more than one core module will get an "Economic Studies" degree provided the other requirements for such degree are satisfied.

-A student who does not meet the requirements for a BSc (Econ) degree, but who meets the requirements for an exit award will be awarded an "Economics and Finance" exit award, providing they have failed no more than one core module.
+A student who does not meet the requirements for a BSc (Econ) degree, but who meets the requirements for an exit award will be awarded an "Economics, Finance and Management" exit award, providing they have failed no more than one core module.
 Students who fail more than one core module will get an "Economic Studies" exit award.

-If a student of the study abroad degree does not complete, or fails to pass, the year abroad module, then the student will automatically transfer onto the Economics and Finance (LN13) degree, albeit with the Study Abroad Year showing on their transcript.
+For the "with year abroad" route: If a student does not complete, or fails to pass, the study abroad year, then the student will automatically transfer onto the Economics, Finance and Management degree, albeit with the Study Abroad Year showing on their transcript.